5 Side Gigs Web Designers Use to Make Extra Money

 Create a Content Strategy

 If you work designing websites and you also work as a copywriter, you can also take things one step further and design and implement a content strategy for businesses.
-They might hire you to create their site, and you do that, then you double-dip by writing their website copy as well.
-They might also need someone to run their social media marketing campaigns or to plan out the content that someone else will create.
+They might hire you to create their site, and you do that, then double-dip by writing their website copy.
+They might also need someone to run their social media marketing campaigns or plan the content someone else will create.

 5 Side Gigs for Web Designers